galejwnaylor/Minecraft/Tutorials/early-survival/first-night.md

 Finding sheep is not required to survive the first night.
 However, without them (or quite a bit of spider string) you cannot sleep.
 That makes surviving the night by hiding in your shelter for 10 minutes very boring.
 If you don't sleep for several nights in a row, dangerous phantoms will spawn!

 ### Tips for Getting a Jump on Day 2
 * **Make a torch with coal.** If you found coal, you can make a torch out of a stick and a piece of coal.
 This makes your shelter much more pleasant at night.
-It also lets you light up caves, making them more safe.
+You can light up caves with torches so hostile mobs won't spawn.
 (Note: You can use the crafting table OR your personal crafting grid to make torches.)
 * **Make a torch with charcoal.**  Use your furnace (see below) to burn a log and create charcoal.
 Use the charcoal and a stick to make a torch.
 * **Make a furnace.** If you didn't find coal, chances are you found a lot of cobblestone.
 Use your crafting table and 8 pieces of cobblestone to make a furnace.
 You can use logs (not planks!) for fuel until you find coal.
 Use the furnace to burn wood for charcoal or to smelt iron and other ores.
-* **Make stone tools.** Once you have some cobblestone and wood, you can make one or more stone tools.
+* **Make stone tools.** Once you have cobblestone and wood, you can make one or more stone tools, which are more durable than wood tools.

 ## Resources
+Here are some resources I found useful:

 * [Minecraft guide: How to survive your first night in Minecraft](https://www.windowscentral.com/how-survive-your-first-night-minecraft)
 * [Minecraft guide to basic crafting: Essential recipes for tools, armor, items and more](https://www.windowscentral.com/how-craft-essentials-minecraft-windows-10-edition)